 But the true lasting value you will get from this course is a deep understanding of the foundations that underlie all of the web-related code you'll be adapting, writing, and modifying in your future jobs.
 That way, when you learn to use new tools throughout your career, you can cut through all of the incidental complexity of language syntax, configuration options, and API specs to understand the underlying principles embodied by those tools.

 This expertise will make you a much more effective programmer.
 And when things inevitably start going wrong, you will be more likely to ask the right questions that lead you to proper fixes.
 Software engineers spend most of their time on maintenance and debugging, so that's where understanding fundamentals gives you an edge over your coworkers.

 What will we not cover in this course?

-Web application development is an enormous topic, so there is no possible way that we can cover everything in one semester.
+Web application development is an enormous topic, so there is no possible way that we can cover everything in one 10-week quarter.
 In particular, we've purposely chosen not to cover these topics, even though they are all important:

 All of the above are necessary for building production-scale web applications of the sort that power companies like Google, Facebook, and Twitter.
 However, it's impossible to expect a student to become proficient in all of these topics by simply taking a single course.
 Instead, we will cover only the most fundamental topics that lie at the heart of web application development.
 That way, you can build up a solid foundation in your mind that will enable you to easily learn related topics in the future.